By Tim Lambert

 Meanwhile, Marie Curie was born Marya Sklodowska in Warsaw on 7 November 1867.

 In 1915 during the First World War, the Germans captured Warsaw.
-However, in 1918 Poland became an independent nation again and Warsaw was made its capital.
+But in 1918 Poland became an independent nation again and Warsaw was made its capital.
 In 1920 the Battle of Warsaw was fought between the Poles and the Communist Russians east of the city.
 Also in 1920, the Polish Army Museum was founded.
 Afterward, Warsaw continued to flourish.

 However, in September 1939, the Germans invaded Poland.
 They began bombing Warsaw and captured it on 27 September.
 At that time about 1/3 of the population of Warsaw were Jews (about 380,000 people).
 From October 1940 the Germans herded Jews from Warsaw and the surrounding area into a ghetto.
 In 1942 the Germans began deporting Jews from the ghetto to concentration camps.
 In April 1943 the remaining Jews in the ghetto rose in rebellion.
 They fought bravely but the Germans were much better armed and inevitably the uprising was crushed.